Nidulus/nidulus_swarm/README.md

 #### rest.port

-Set the port you want to use for the built-in webserver that handles your message sending to the swarm
+Set the port you want to use for the built-in webserver that handles your message sending to the swarm.

 #### premium_license

 If you have one of these, you will get three ( 3 ) additional endpoints available on the http server:

 /counters   - HTTP GET - Lists 7 days history of messages sent/received.
-Each entry represents one hour.
+Each entry represents one hour.\
 /network    - HTTP GET - Lists 7 days history of visible nodes in swarm.
-Each entry represents one minut.
+Each entry represents one minut.\
 /statistics - HTTP GET - Lists 7 days history of hardware usage.
 Each entry represents 2 minutes.

 Shown statistics for last endpoint includes: Process own memory usage, machine overall cpu usage, machine overall memory usage ( total + free), disk usage ( total + free ).
 More will be added.